icecube/voka/README.md

 efficiently scan them for subtle differences buried in statistical flucuations.
 The project is a tool that can help detect those differences.

+**This method can be viewed as emperically determining a p-value threshold from benchmark sets, valid for both discrete  and continuous distributions, and both Poissonian and non-Poissonian statistics.**

 # Dependencies

 * numpy